BYLAWS OF THE

 d) Should any application be denied, the application, together with the dues submitted, shall be returned to the applicant along with a letter explaining the reason the application was denied.

-e) The Board may review any decision on acceptance for membership made by the Membership Director and shall be advised in detail of any decision to reject an application for membership.
+e) The Board may review any decision on acceptance for membership made by the Secretary and shall be advised in detail of any decision to reject an application for membership.

 Section 3.
 Membership Classes